MrLast98/WakeBlock/README.md

 - Alarms.
 Yeah.
 - Fixing problems related to some Samsung devices and Pixel devices
 - Import/Export system for the blocked Wakelock
-- Inserting the FAQ and the suggested wakelock-to-block list into the actual app
+- Inserting the FAQ and the suggested wakelock-to-block list into the actual app ~ Soon to be.
 - Adding the feature to change the block time without unblocking the wakelock
 - Various fixes and improvements